 These data, along with other information, supports assessments of fishery sustainability, and along with the Fisheries Management Objectives for a fishery, are used to determine the most appropriate sport fishing regulation.
 These assessments allow for consistent comparisons of fish sustainability and status between populations over time.

 What is Fall Index Netting (FIN)?

-Fall index netting is used by Alberta Environment and Parks to primarily monitor Walleye and Northern Pike populations.
+Fall index netting is used by the Alberta government to primarily monitor Walleye and Northern Pike populations.

 Fall index netting typically occurs during late summer and fall when water temperatures are between 10 and 15 °C, when fish are known to be more evenly distributed within the lakes.

 Standardized multi-mesh gill nets are set at random locations between 2 and 15 metres deep, set for 21-27 hours (for example: a net-night), and then reset in new random locations the next day.
 A half-length variation of the standard index net is sometimes used, balancing precision of the catch rates with reduced sampling effort.

 Sampling effort is proportional to lake size, so larger lakes can require more nets.
 Information from Yellow Perch, Lake Whitefish, Burbot, minnow and sucker species are also collected.
 The information collected from each fish includes length, weight, age, gender, and maturity.